 Mount Auburn Leadership

-Mount Auburn’s leadership is responsible for carrying out the Cemetery’s mission and its vision for the future.
+Mount Auburn’s leadership is responsible for advancing the Cemetery’s mission, vision, and values.

-Under Dr. Barnett’s leadership, Mount Auburn’s executive staff work collaboratively to oversee the Cemetery’s core areas of activity and achieve its strategic goals.
+Under the leadership of Matthew Stephens, Mount Auburn’s executive staff work collaboratively to oversee the Cemetery’s core areas of activity and achieve its strategic goals.

 Gus Fraser, Vice President of Preservation & Facilities

 Bree Harvey, Vice President of Cemetery & Visitor Services

 Ann Sweeney, Vice President of People & Culture

 Mount Auburn Cemetery is governed and supported by a Board of Trustees that bring expertise from the private, public, and non-profit sectors.

 The Friends of Mount Auburn Cemetery, an independent 501(c)3 non-profit organization with its own Executive Committee, supports the conservation of Mount Auburn’s natural and cultural resources and promotes public appreciation of the Cemetery’s many facets through programs and educational efforts.
 Funds raised through the Friends support visitor services, education, horticulture, preservation, and historical collections.